Lingletao/Simple-Gadget-Collection--for-Object-Detection-Tasks/README.md

 The tool provides 6 common methods: rotate, flip, brighten, darken, salt and pepper noise, and Gaussian noise.
 For unneeded methods, just turn their code into comments.
 `file_dir = r'../data/img/'  # Specify the folder that needs data enhancement`

 ## 6. Use models for inference (prediction):
 `infer_by_folder_mmdetection.py`
+mmdetection officially provides scripts and commands for model inference, but they need to use command line operations.
+More often you may want to make model inferences according to your own ideas.
+For example, when you deploy a model, your model needs to receive images from the network, or you need to cascade two models to use in these situations It is not so convenient to use the command line according to the official tutorial.
+Here is a simple reasoning script for you.
+You can put the pictures you want to reason on in a folder, and then execute the python file.
+You can also transform it into whatever you need.